chipsalliance/Caliptra/doc/Caliptra.md

 All Caliptra certificate serial numbers are generated with the following algorithm.
 The input is the certificate ECDSA public key in uncompressed form:
 1. Convert to DER format.
 2. Compute SHA256 digest.
-3. AND the least-significant-byte with ~0x80.
+3. AND the most-significant-byte with ~0x80.
-4. OR the least-significant-byte with 0x04.
+4. OR the most-significant-byte with 0x04.
-5. Use the least-significant 20 bytes as the serial number.
+5. Use the most-significant 20 bytes as the serial number.

 ### Provisioner CA
 Provisioner CA (pCA) is a set of one or more certificates issued by the vendor.
 The vendor is responsible for provisioning pCA to the SoC.
 Caliptra does not consume pCA.
 See [Reference 5](#ref-5) for guidance on pCA.